image

 How often should lessons learned sessions be conducted?

-Ideally, conduct sessions at the end of each project phase and upon project completion.
+Ideally, at the end of each project phase and upon project completion.
 For longer projects, consider quarterly sessions to capture insights while they’re fresh.

 What’s the difference between lessons learned and project post-mortems?